jacobkap/crime_data/README.md

 5.  master\_column\_dictionary - Explains which dataset each of the columns in master\_crime is from.

 If you have any questions, find any bugs, or have any data to offer, my email is <jacobkap@sas.upenn.edu>.

-For file types other than R (.rda), please use the Dropbox link to download the files.
-The cleaned files are in the "clean\_files" folder.
-The raw data I used (from ICPSR) to create the datasets are also on Dropbox.
-The code used to create the cleaned files are in the "R\_code" folder.
-[Dropbox link](https://www.dropbox.com/sh/9jy8ds057h7m00d/AACC082n_hahaKooNnxuJBs7a?dl=0)